 Then there’s a variant I’m not so sure how to interpret!
 It comes from Sheena Blackhall’s poem The Check-Oot Quine’s Lament in Blethertoun Braes (2007):

 “Mealie jimmies, ganzie, Cheque, or caird, or cash, Ma dowp is dottled sittin, Grip, skyte, flash.”

-This Scots Word of the Week was written by Pauline Cairns Speitel, Dictionaries of the Scots Language https://dsl.ac.uk.
+This Scots Word of the Week was written by Pauline Cairns Speitel.
+Visit DSL Online at https://dsl.ac.uk.